Colchester Historical Society Events

 Throughout the year the Colchester Historical Society offers programs that explore Colchester’s rich past, introduce you to community members with similar interests, and allow you to unwind, relax, and learn something new about your town!

 All events and programs take place at the Colchester History Museum unless otherwise noted.
 For more information, email us at: email@example.com.

 Location: Colchester Federated Church

-Join the Colchester Historical Society and the Colchester Historic Properties Commission as the reconstructed 1803 School for Colored Children is dedicated.
-Beverly Morgan-Welch, Associate Director of External Affairs for the National Museum of African American History and Culture with the Smithsonian Institution, will offer the keynote presentation, with ribbon-cutting and refreshments to follow.
+Join the Colchester Historical Society and the Colchester Historic District Commission as the reconstructed Historic 1803 School for Colored Children is dedicated.
+Beverly Morgan-Welch, Associate Director of External Affairs for the National Museum of African American History and Culture with the Smithsonian Institution, will offer the keynote presentation, with ribbon-cutting and catered refreshments to follow.
 For more information, email: firstname.lastname@example.org.

 Colchester Community Conversation